awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 A [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) is a unique type of IAM role that delegates permissions to a service so that it can create and manage resources on your behalf\.
 OpenSearch Service requires a service\-linked role to access your VPC, create the domain endpoint, and place network interfaces in a subnet of your VPC\.

 OpenSearch Service automatically creates the role when you use the OpenSearch Service console to create a domain within a VPC\.
-For this automatic creation to succeed, you must have permissions for the `es:CreateServiceRole` and `iam:CreateServiceLinkedRole` actions\.
+For this automatic creation to succeed, you must have permissions for the `iam:CreateServiceLinkedRole` action\.
 To learn more, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 After OpenSearch Service creates the role, you can view it \(`AWSServiceRoleForAmazonOpenSearchService`\) using the IAM console\.

-**Note**
-If you create a domain that uses a public endpoint, OpenSearch Service doesn’t need the service\-linked role and doesn't create it\.

 For full information on this role's permissions and how to delete it, see [Using service\-linked roles to provide Amazon OpenSearch Service access to resources](slr.md)\.